electerious/ackee-tracker/README.md

 ### .attributes()

 Gathers and returns all platform-, screen- and user-related information.
-May include empty strings and undefined values.

 Example: